eevee/eev.ee/content/2015-09-17-the-sad-state-of-web-app-deployment.markdown

 title: The sad state of web app deployment
 date: 2015-09-17 18:41
-category: essay
+category: blog
-tags: tech, systems, web
+tags: systems, web, tech, yelling, popular

 I spent a good chunk of the last four days installing an Internet web forum, which claims it can be up and running in 30 minutes.